 “Scientific Maverick’s Theory on Earth’s Core…” SF Gate, http://www.sfgate.com/news/article/Scientific-maverick-s-theory-on-Earth-s-core-up-2632837.php

 “Evidence of Coal-Fly-Ash Toxic Chemical Geoengineering in the Troposphere: Consequences for Public Health,” by J. Marvin Herndon, http://nuclearplanet.com/ijerph-error_corrected.pdf

 “Is Military Research Hazardous to Veterans’ Health?
 Lessons Spanning Half a Century,” http://www.gulfwarvets.com/senate.htm

 “Morgellons Disease: Managing a Mysterious Skin Condition,” Mayo Clinic Staff, http://www.mayoclinic.org/morgellons-disease/ART-20044996?pg=1

 “A Clash of Evidence: The Realities of Solar Radiation Management (SRM),” Clifford E. Carnicom, http://carnicominstitute.org/wp/a-clash-of-evidence/

 “This Day in Jewish History: Difficult Genius Behind H-bomb is Born,” Haaretz, http://www.haaretz.com/jewish/this-day-in-jewish-history/.premium-1.637186

 “Morgellons: A Working Hypothesis, part 1” Clifford E. Carnicom, http://carnicominstitute.org/wp/morgellons-a-working-hypothesis-part-i-identification/

-Posted by Richard Edmondson on June 20, 2016, With 10655 Reads Filed under Environment, Investigations.
+Posted by Richard Edmondson on June 20, 2016, With 10888 Reads Filed under Environment, Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.